Language as Healing Magic, or Defeating the Witchery of a Machine Mind

 But after a few years ceremonies all began to feel like empty gestures.
 Stepping forward and serving Communion and so on felt too superstitious.

-Then in college I read the the book Ceremony, by Leslie Marmon Silko.
-It was about a Laguna Pueblo Indian man named Tayo, returning home from World War II, unable to cope, heading for ruin.
+Then in college I read the book Ceremony, by Leslie Marmon Silko.
+It was about a Laguna Pueblo man named Tayo, returning home from World War II, unable to cope, heading for ruin.
 Read More »